softwaresecured/burp-injector/README.md

 ^\d+~.*?~.*?~.*?~(.*?)\|
 ```
 17. Click "Save"
-18. Run a full scan or run a scan with 1 bcheck enabled that sends 1 payload to observe that the targeted region is
+18. Run a scan to observe that the targeted region is scanned
-scanned

 ### Test your newly created rule
 1. Enter a test payload such as `<script>alert(1)</script>` in the test payload field on the "Python script debug" frame